Hongxi Emperor: Domestic and foreign policy

-The Hongxi Emperor halted military campaigns into Mongolia and focused on strengthening the empire's northern outposts and maintained normal relations with other countries, such as those in Central Asia.
-The Hongxi government's main military concern was the ongoing war in Jiaozhi.
-The Emperor recalled Huang Fu from his position in Jiaozhi (where he had been the head of civil administration and surveillance commissioner since 1407) and replaced him with Chen Zhi, Earl of Yongchang, but the army was not reinforced and the Viet rebellion continued.
+The Hongxi Emperor halted military campaigns into Mongolia, focused on strengthening the empire's northern outposts, and maintained normal relations with other countries, such as those in Central Asia.
+His government's main military concern was the ongoing war in Jiaozhi (present-day northern Vietnam).
+The Emperor recalled the head of the Jiaozhi government, Huang Fu, in office since 1407, and replaced him with Chen Zhi, Earl of Yongchang.
+However, the army was not reinforced and the Viet rebellion continued.
 Historians view Huang Fu's recall negatively and consider it to be the main reason for the Ming dynasty's defeat, as he was highly experienced and respected in the province.

-One month before his death, the Hongxi Emperor made a bold decision to move the capital back to Nanjing.
+One month before his death, the Hongxi Emperor decided to move the capital back to Nanjing.
 This move was primarily influenced by Xia Yuanji and other high-ranking officials due to financial concerns.
 The Emperor himself preferred Nanjing over the northern region.
-On 16 April 1425, he declared the Beijing authorities as "temporary" (xingzai) and two weeks later, he sent his successor, Zhu Zhanji, to Nanjing.
-His death halted the project, since his successor, who was more aligned with the policies of the Yongle Emperor and did not share the Hongxi Emperor's disapproval of the northern focus of government, cancelled the plan.
+On 16 April 1425, he declared the Beijing authorities as "temporary" (xingzai) and two weeks later, he sent his heir, Zhu Zhanji, to Nanjing.
+His death halted the project, since his successor cancelled the plan, being more aligned with the policies of the Yongle Emperor and not sharing the Hongxi Emperor's disapproval of the northern focus of government.